 Screen Time versus Mental Health

 According to Children’s Health, teens who use technology for more than an hour each day are “more likely to report feeling depressed, lonely or anxious.”
 That one-hour benchmark represents an extremely low threshold.
 A study by Common Sense Media has found that the typical American teen (13 to 18 years old) spends an average of nine hours per day using technology, with tweens (eight to 12 years old) spending six hours.
 That means the majority of younger people (12-18 years old) spend six to nine times more time with technology than is required to begin feeling negative mental health symptoms.

 The Online-Offline Balance

-Many mental health problems, such as isolation and depression, may stem from the loneliness that comes from using technology by one’s self.
+- Make media use a group activity: Many mental health problems, such as isolation and depression, may stem from the loneliness that comes from using technology by one’s self.
 To avoid this and start positive habits, make an effort to use tech together as a family or with friends.
-For example, using technology that requires teamwork or multi-person participation is a great way to bring people together in game settings.
+For example, using technology that requires teamwork or multi-person participation is a great way to bring people together in-game settings.

 For Young Adults and Adults

 - Set tech-free times: A simple way to reduce daily tech use is to schedule tech-free times.
 The goal is not to eliminate the use of technology, but to avoid the “constant checker syndrome.”
 This is the compulsion to always engage technology for fear of missing out on something.
 Consider silencing, engaging airplane mode or turning off the phone during work and important social-building moments like dinner with loved ones or during group activities.

 - Use apps to help: If maintaining tech-free times is difficult, there are apps available to help.
 Identify the technology usage that commands the most time and download an appropriate app to help minimize that activity.
 Here are three apps to start with:

 Help with Mental Health